Things to know about aid, lawsuits and tourism nearly a month after fire leveled a Hawaii community

 “It’s our responsibility here in Congress to provide relief — in any way that we can, for as long as people need it,” he said.

-As of Monday night, 5,852 people were staying at 24 hotels around Maui serving as temporary shelters, according to the county.
+As of Monday night, 5,852 people were staying at 24 hotels serving as temporary shelters around Maui, according to the county.

 At the hotels, they're receiving American Red Cross services including meals, mental health support and financial assistance.